 “Cargo-cult statistics – the ritualistic miming of statistics rather than conscientious practice.” - Stark & Saltelli, 2018

-Thus, we propose that instead of only calculating one interval estimate, every interval associated with a compatibility level be calculated, along with its corresponding P-value and S-value, and plotted to form a function.
+Thus, we propose that instead of only calculating one interval estimate, every interval associated with a consonance level be calculated, along with its corresponding P-value and S-value, and plotted to form a function.
 (2-8)

-This can be accomplished using the concurve package in R.
+This can be accomplished using the concurve package in R and on Stata.